Why must I refrain from eating and/or drinking prior to surgery?

 May I drive home?

-We would strongly recommend that all patients have a ride home and will be received by a responsible adult when they arrive home.
+We require that all patients have a responsible adult drive them home and remain with them for at least 24 hours after the surgery.
 Patients will not be allowed to drive, walk or take public transportation after sedation or anesthesia.
 Please make the appropriate arrangements.

 May I speak to my anesthesiologist before the surgery?

 All patients will be seen by the anesthesiologist on the day of surgery prior to entering the operating room.
-Sufficient time should be spent to answer any questions you may have.
-If you need to speak to the anesthesiologist before the day of surgery, you are welcome to call the Center and we will arrange for you speak with an anesthesiologist.
-We can also arrange a preoperative interview if you desire or you could email your questions to us.
+There will be sufficient time to answer any questions you may have.
+If you need to speak to the anesthesiologist before the day of surgery, you are welcome to call the surgery center and we will arrange for you speak with an anesthesiologist.
+We can also arrange a preoperative interview if you desire or you can email your questions to us.